Way #1

 According to Dr. Sue Johnson, the way we attach as adult lovers tends to reflect the way we attached as children to our primary caregivers.
 If our early nurturing was inconsistent or absent, the resulting attachment style as an adult may be insecure – either an anxious or an avoidant one.
 An anxious style can mean we are extra sensitive to rejection or fear of abandonment by our partner.
 An avoidant style can mean we keep a lid on our emotions to protect ourselves from being vulnerable to others.

 Dr. Johnson sees “attachment theory and science as offering us an architecture of romantic love.”
 The good news is that our personal style can be modified by our interactions with our partner.
-For an excellent discussion about attachment needs and styles, and for breakthrough discoveries about the science of love, please take the time to read Dr. Johnson’s book, Love Sense: the Revolutionary New Science of Romantic Relationships.
+For an excellent discussion about attachment needs and styles, and for breakthrough discoveries about the science of love, please take the time to read Dr. Johnson’s book, Love Sense: The Revolutionary New Science of Romantic Relationships.

 Back to my suggestions, my second one is to feed your motivation for change by focusing on what’s at stake when you bottle up your feelings, and your potential for closeness when you share them.
 On the minus side, research shows you’re likely increasing your risk for heart disease and other serious illnesses.
-Also your relationship may end up struggling to stay afloat in a stresspool of toxic conflict avoidance and resentment.
+Also, your relationship may end up struggling to stay afloat in a stresspool of toxic conflict avoidance and resentment.

 On the plus side, there is the potential for rock-solid, deeply satisfying and heart-tingling closeness with your partner.
 It is hard to imagine anything worth more than being fully known and deeply loved by your intimate partner and lover for life.